simplemono/a-la-carte/README.md

   that all `curl -sS 'https://raw.githubusercontent.com/...` URLs point to your own Github repository.

+- Each `curl -sS 'https://raw.githubusercontent.com/...` in the [install.md](/install.md) refers the most recent git commit of the subfolder, where the `./install` script resides.

+- Consequently the git commit of a script only changes, if the script changed.
+  This reduces the number of times you need to reinspect a script.

+- Breakage is reduced since it is fine to continue to use an old version of the script (to create your Docker image).

 ## Usage

 Open the [install.md](/install.md) and copy `curl -sS